TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-container-shutdown-e17-backend-storage-server-hardware-failure-migration-noend.md

 * [Microsoft Azure Storage architecture overview](https://blogs.msdn.microsoft.com/windowsazurestorage/2010/12/30/windows-azure-storage-architecture-overview/)<br>

+## **Recommended Steps**

-To ensure high availability for your application in Azure, we recommend that you group two or more virtual machines in an Availability Set and use Managed Disks.<br>
+To ensure an increased level of protection and redundancy for your application in Azure, we recommend that you group two or more virtual machines in an availability set.

-To learn more about high availability options, refer to the following articles:<br>
+We apologize for any inconvenience this may have caused you.
+We are continuously working to improve the platform to reduce incidences of virtual machine unavailability.

+## **Recommended Documents**

 * [Manage the availability of virtual machines](https://azure.microsoft.com/documentation/articles/virtual-machines-manage-availability)<br>
 * [Configure availability of virtual machines](https://azure.microsoft.com/documentation/articles/virtual-machines-how-to-configure-availability)<br>